Perumanallur

 Perumanallur is a textile Industrial city situated near Tirupur, Tamil Nadu, India.
 Coimbatore city on the National Highway (NH 47) which now bypasses outside the town.
 It is a cross junction in NH-47 connecting Cochin/Coimbatore with Erode/Salem and Tirupur with Gobichettipalayam.

-Perumanallur has around 18,000 peoples.
+Population

+According to the 2011 Census of India, Perumanallur has a total population of 7,356, consisting of 3,740 males and 3,616 females.
+The literacy rate of the town stands at approximately 74%.